 In 2017, Jean Constant shattered the Bryant program record for kick return yards with 989 and finished second nationally in combined return yards.
 Constant would go on to earn All-NEC First Team honors and became the first returner in school history to earn All-American honors when he was tabbed a STATS FCS All-American.
 In addition, defensive back Andre Brackett was named the NEC Defensive Rookie of the Year and Gavin Rowley became the first kicker in DI program histor to earn All-NEC honors.

 In 2016, the Bulldogs featured an All-NEC return specialist for the second-straight season as Matt Sewall earned second team honors.
 Jackson also watched as Charles Wingate earned All-NEC First Team and All-New England honors.

-Jackson has been a key addition to the Bulldogs as he has helped turn the special teams unit into one of the best in the league.
-Bryant's special teams unit has been one of the best in the country the last two years.
 In 2015, Jose Depadua put together one of the best seasons for a kick returner in program history under Jackson's watchful eye.
 Depadua finished third nationally in kick return average (29.3), returned two kicks for touchdowns and was named Second Team All-NEC.

 In 2014, Jackson led a group that finished sixth in the country in kickoff returns and fourth in the country in punt return defense (2.75).
 Two returners, Ricardo McCray and Jose Depadua, enjoyed outstanding campaigns.
 McCray finished second in the country with 32.5 yards per return and Depadua was 25th in the country with 24.3 yards per return.